Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 2012 (barrel sample) 93+p

 Tasted in April 2013.
-Massive on the palate with a considerable amount of fruit and tannin, strong structure.
+Massive on the palate, with a considerable amount of fruit and tannin, and a strong structure.
 Oaky and intense nose.
 Refined.
 Splendid effort for the vintage.

 Domaine de Chevalier 2011 92p

 Tasted three times - last time in September 2014.
 Consistent notes.
-It had an intense nose with oak and black fruit, splendid depth and length, firm structure, meaty texture, and smooth aftertaste.
+It had an intense nose with notes of oak and black fruit, splendid depth and length, firm structure, a meaty texture, and a smooth aftertaste.

 Domaine de Chevalier 2010 94+p

-Tasted six times - last time in September 2019.
+I tasted it six times, the last time in September 2019.
 Consistent notes.
-This wine had fresh chocolate and cocoa powder, blackberries, beautifully balanced, excellent acidity and length, and a persistent finish.
-A tremendous effort for the vintage.
+This wine had notes of fresh chocolate, cocoa powder, blackberries, and was beautifully balanced.
+It also had excellent acidity, length, and a persistent finish.
+It is a tremendous effort for the vintage.

 Domaine de Chevalier 2009 94p

-Tasted four times - last time in April 2012.
+I tasted it four times, the last time in April 2012.
 Consistent notes.
-A teenager with a lot of energy and youthfulness.
-It had an intense and aromatic nose with black cherries and blackcurrants, splendid depth and length, smooth and long aftertaste.
-Excellent effort for the vintage.
+It is a teenager with a lot of energy and youthfulness.
+It has an intense and aromatic nose with notes of black cherries and blackcurrants, splendid depth and length, and a smooth, lingering aftertaste.
+It is an excellent effort for the vintage.

 Domaine de Chevalier 2008 93p